 “I am passionate about the quality of life led by Africans on the Continent.
 Through Nourishing Africa, we are bettering the lives of African one agribusiness at a time.”- Jane Okoh

-Nnana is part of the Membership Team at Nourishing Africa.
-His work includes the recruitment and retention of agri-food entrepreneurs across Africa and providing support to members of the Nourishing Africa hub.
+Nnana works with the Program Lead to develop and implement strategic programs for the organization.
+This includes engaging with stakeholders and programmatic partners.
 Nnana is a business and financial consultant with over 6 years’ experience in the management consulting and financial advisory industry.
 His work experience spans MSME development, financial services, business consulting, international development, and non-government organisation.
 In the past, he headed a USAID West African Trade and Investment Hub project in Nigeria with focus on empowering and facilitating funding to agriculture entrepreneurs.

 Nnana holds a Bachelors Degree in Banking and Finance from Lagos State University and a Business Development Service Provider certification from the Enterprise Development Centre of Pan Atlantic University, Lagos State.

 “I am passionate about working with MSMEs to structure their business for sustainable growth.”

 Oladunmade serves as the Membership Coordinator at Nourishing Africa, where he drives efforts aimed at growing membership, managing and engaging agribusiness entrepreneurs on the Nourishing Africa Hub.
 He also works to ensure that members are connected to suitable growth opportunities for their businesses.
 Oladunmade has multidisciplinary working experience gathered across consultancy and SME-focused fields, including working at KPMG Professional Services and start-up companies thereafter.